pjbeyer/agents-context-system/commands/optimize-mcp.md

 ## Invocation

-This command invokes the `optimize-mcp-config` skill from the agents-context-system plugin.
+Use and follow the `optimize-mcp-config` skill exactly as written.

 ## Usage